-In line with the existing regulations (see Supervisory Instructions - Title IV, Chapter 11, Section II), the Internal Audit Area of the Montepaschi Group adopts the professional Standards and guidelines of the main domestic and international entities, through an independent and objective activity of assurance and advice aimed at controlling, also through on site inspections, the regular operations and risk trend and assessing the functional efficiency and compliance of the Internal Control Systems in order to improve the effectiveness and efficiency of the organisation.

-The introduction of advanced systems of risk measurement and management (in particular, with reference to credit risk, see Circular no. 263 of 27 December 2006 "New regulations for the prudential supervision of banks" - Title II, Chapter 1, Second part, Section III) determined an extension of activities mandated to the Internal Audit unit and related responsibilities.
-The role assigned to the unit represents a further specialisation of activities traditionally falling within the sphere of competence of the ICA, which can be usefully supported by a well-established systemised approach that has been in use for some time now.
+In line with the existing regulations, the internal audit area of the Montepaschi Group adopts the professional Standards and guidelines of the main domestic and international entities, through an independent and objective activity of assurance and advice aimed at controlling, also through on site inspections, the regular operations and risk trend and assessing the functional efficiency and compliance of the Internal Control Systems in order to improve the effectiveness and efficiency of the organisation.
+The introduction of advanced systems of risk measurement and management (in particular, with reference to credit risk, see circular no. 263 of 27 December 2006 "New regulations for the prudential supervision of banks") determined an extension of activities mandated to the internal audit unit and related responsibilities.
 The overall review approach focuses on the objective of providing a coherent assessment of adequacy, in terms of both effectiveness and efficiency, of the control systems of the rating-based process of governance and management of credit risk.

-In particular, the responsibilities assigned to the internal audit unit by the above-mentioned Circular, with reference to the review of the advanced models for credit risk assessment and management can be summarised in three following points:
+In particular, the responsibilities assigned to the internal audit unit by the above-mentioned circular, with reference to the review of the advanced models for credit risk assessment and management can be summarised in three following points:

-assessment of the overall functional efficiency of the control system of the AIRB approach;

-assessment of the functional efficiency and regularity of the internal validation process; review of system compliance with the requirements for regulatory use of risk estimates.
+- assessment of the overall functional efficiency of the control system of the AIRB approach; - assessment of the functional efficiency and regularity of the internal validation process; - review of system compliance with the requirements for regulatory use of risk estimates.

 However, the main operating components attributable to the adoption of an internal rating system require that the review of that process be considered as part of a larger analysis and assessment of the whole loan management process.
 The objective is to ensure the materialisation of important synergies from the point of view of the actual cost of implementation and, above all, the overall and coherent observation of the events analysed which share different audit findings on the rating process stemming from the reviews carried out in the distribution network and Group companies.
 The audit controls to be carried out for an assessment of the above-mentioned aspects are guided by efficiency and compliance checks.
 As a result of the different kinds of control, the internal audit unit performs its responsibilities which consist in reviewing the validity of the whole IRS and the validation process, as well as compliance of the system with regulatory requirements.